 Philippines Telecoms Industry Analysis Report at a Glance

-Idem Est Research forecasts that mobile subscriptions will continue to grow strongly in the 2020-25 period and fixed broadband subscribers will also continue to grow and increase its household penetration over the same period.
-The ratio of the telecommunications sector revenue to GDP is declining from a peak in 2005, sliding down every year since then.
+Idem Est Research forecasts that mobile subscriptions will continue to grow in the 2022-27 period and fixed broadband subscribers will also continue to grow strongly and increase its household penetration over the same period.

 Expanded coverage, greater affordability, service improvements, increased data usage and smartphone penetration are the main drivers of growth in the telecoms sector.
 The country continues to expand its fibre-optic network and 4G coverage, backed by strong investment in capital expenditure.
-Investment in the telecoms sector is growing to its highest in 2020 with a peak expected in 2021 with new mobile market entrant DITO Telecommunity due to launch that year.
+Investment in the telecoms sector grew to its highest in 2021 with new mobile market entrant DITO Telecommunity launching that year.

-Idem Est Research expects the overall telecoms market to grow strongly through to 2025 after a marked slow down in 2016 and 2017 due to legacy voice and SMS revenue pressure partially offset by mobile data growth.
+Go Deeper: Idem Est Research expects the overall telecoms market to grow strongly through to 2027 after a marked slow down in 2016 and 2017 due to legacy voice and SMS revenue pressure partially offset by mobile data growth.

 The Capex to GDP ratio remained relatively stable between 2014 and 2018 but soared in 2019.
-Idem Est Research estimates that the ratio will settle back by 2023 peaking in 2020.
-Both PLDT and Globe are investing heavily in 4G with PLDT playing catch-up by investing in its 4G network expansion while Globe launched its 5G fixed wireless service.
-Idem Est Research forecasts an above-average Capex to sales ratio until 2022 while DITO Telecommunity ramps up its mobile network investments.
+Idem Est Research estimates that the ratio will settle back by 2024 peaking in 2021.
+Both PLDT and Globe are investing heavily in 4G and 5G with PLDT playing catch-up by investing in its network expansion while Globe refocus on its fixed broadband business after stagnating in 2021.
+Idem Est Research forecasts an above-average Capex to sales ratio until 2023 while DITO Telecommunity ramps up its mobile network investments.

 Mobile Subscribers and Revenue

-Idem Est Research forecasts strong growth in subscribers in 2019 and 2020 while the rebasing of mobile subscribers reporting is taking place with the NTC requirement that all the prepaid load expiry be set to 12 months.
-We expect that the number of mobile phone subscribers will continue to rise steadily to 2025.
+Idem Est Research forecasts strong growth in subscribers in 2022 across the mobile and fixed broadband segments.
+We expect that the number of mobile and broadband subscribers will continue to rise steadily to 2027.